Short Courses

 By the end of this course, students will be able to:

-We suggest that you allow about 8 hours of study for each of the 8 units, i.e. about 4 hours a week, to get the maximum benefit, with the time spent studying by any one student depending on previous educational experience, acquired knowledge and your particular approach to learning.
+We suggest that you allow about 8 hours of study for each of the 8 units, to get the maximum benefit, with the time spent studying by any one student depending on previous educational experience, acquired knowledge and your particular approach to learning.
 Some of the material is quite detailed and will likely stretch you, but this is a good thing as it is necessary to embed learning.
 You may have to watch or listen or read it several times, perhaps taking notes or drawing mind maps or speaking out your understanding to embed your learning.
-There is also a discussion forum where you can ask Anita and Mary questions, as well as two live webinars with Anita and Mary, and herbal preparations to make and quizzes to take.
+There are also herbal preparations to make and quizzes to take.
 Learning will also be enhanced by spending some time following up on some of the references and sources given, including in the course reading list.

 An Introduction to Medicinal Mushrooms